Transferring Commodore 64 Disks to Modern Formats

 This is a description of how I was able to convert over 200 Commodore 64 1541 floppy disks to a number of .D64 archive files, readable with any of the modern C64 emulators.
+I did this transfer of ancient data close to 20 years ago, but hopefully the information may stil be useful for anyone who may want to do this.

 In case you don't already know, a D64 file is a bit-for-bit copy of the entire contents of a Commodore 1541 5.25" floppy disk, saved as a single .D64 archive.
 In the early 1980s I had invested a considerable number of hours of my life creating various files on my Commodore 64 computer, including programs, music, stories, and even a screenplay.
 I decided that I wanted my old computer work to be archived before it was gone forever, so I resurrected the files from their 8-bit tomb.
 After some painful days, and a bit (byte?) or two of blood, sweat, and solder, I can once again work with my ancient C64 files.